Skip to content

 4. Antioxidant-Rich Diet: Consuming foods rich in antioxidants, such as berries, leafy greens, and nuts, can support skin health from the inside out.
 These foods help combat oxidative stress and protect the skin from further damage.

-5. AKti-Clear: AKti-Clear is our botanically-infused solution formulated to address actinic keratosis.
+5. AKti-Clear: AKti-Clear™ is a botanically infused skincare solution created to support the appearance and comfort of sun-exposed skin.
+It is not a medical treatment.
 It combines a blend of botanicals, including Sanguinaria canadensis (Bloodroot) and Annona muricata (Soursop), known for their anti-inflammatory and antioxidant properties.
-AKti-Clear is designed to promote skin healing and improve the appearance of scaly patches by supporting the skin’s natural regeneration process.
+AKti-Clear™ is designed to soothe and condition sun-exposed skin while supporting its natural renewal process for a healthier appearance.

 While these treatments may provide relief and support, they should be used in conjunction with professional care to ensure the best results.
 Consulting a dermatologist is important, especially if the condition worsens or shows signs of developing into skin cancer.